cal-data-eng/fa25/syllabus.md

 * Each project or homework assignment can have a max of 3 slip days applied to it.
 These slip days will be automatically applied at the end of the semester to maximize your grade, based on the final grade shown in gradescope.
 * Slip days are rounded up to the next day.
 That is, 5 minutes late = 1 day late.
 We will use the submission time as displayed on Gradescope.
 You should track your own slip days.
 * If you have no remaining slip days, there is a 15% reduction to your total score for every day that the assignment is late.
 After 3 slip days (i.e., late days), you can no longer receive credit for the submission.
-* Lecture check-ins are not eligible for slip days.
 * _Please do not ask the staff to apply slip days to particular assignments, or track how many you have used._ If an assignment is open for submission it is _always_ in your interest to turn in your best effort.

 ### Additional Extensions